bvanderzalm/Programmable-Trackpad-Application-Senior-Design-Project/README.md

-# AutoHotKey-testing
+# Build 1.0.0
-Some Python and AHK files testing for Senior Design Project
+Application build used for Midterm Demo